 In Southern California, building is generally straightforward, with few weather concerns.
 However, water remains a significant challenge.
 Avoid flooding footings before pouring the foundation to keep the unit “dried in.”
 After the foundation, framing and other trades can get wet without issue.
 Your ADU will also need extra reinforcements if it’s built near a pool, depending on how close it is, which can be assessed during the feasibility phase of your project.

-What is a good design for an ADU near a pool?
+What is the best floor plan for an ADU near a pool?

-When considering the best floor plan to build, think of how the space will be used.
+When considering the best floor plan for a pool house or poolside ADU, think of how the space will be used.
 Is there a path of travel to consider?
-For example, you may want to place a bathroom where it can be accessed from the outside.
+For example, you may want to place a bathroom where it can be accessed from the outside, such as this 1BR/1BA ADU in Encinitas.
 Or perhaps you might place the kitchen in an area easily accessible from the exterior for entertaining.
 The last thing you want is to have people – who are soaking wet from the pool – walking through a living area to access more highly trafficked areas like kitchens and baths.
 On that note, also consider adding a second entrance to one bath from the outside of the structure for easier access.

 Can a pool house have a bathroom or a kitchen?